 I’ll have an opportunity later this year to revisit London and Barcelona, and I’m looking for advice on how to dig effectively in those cities, or in Europe in general.” -FS, Portland, OR

 This week’s question is fielded by the guy who started it all, a huge influence on me starting Flea Market Funk, and a good friend of mine, Mr. Larry Grogan of Funky 16 Corners.
 Larry started the webzine way before the internet was a chock full of sites to choose from that highlight Funk and Soul.
-He was talking about 45s on the regular before it became hip, and has an extensive knowledge of not just Funk and Soul, but music in general.
+He was talking about 45s on the regular before it became hip, and has extensive knowledge of not just Funk and Soul, but music in general.
 His also cool Iron Leg blog features some cool records as well.
 Here are some words of wisdom from Larry.

 “Well…the first thing I’d do is check exchange rates to see how the USD is holding up against Euro currencies.
-If the dollar is bad shape, you might want to hold off for a while.
+If the dollar is in bad shape, you might want to hold off for a while.

 On the other hand, if that checks out, keep an eye out not only for UK/Euro funk and soul (there’s plenty of it) but also foreign pressing of US stuff as well.
-There are a number of surprising European editions of US funk and soul, including some things you might consider obscurities, that were pressed in France, Spain, Italy, the Netherlands and Germany (many with cool picture sleeves).
-You may also have some luck tracking down UK/Euro library titles, soundtracks etc.
+There are a number of surprising European editions of US funk and soul, including some things you might consider obscurities, that were pressed in France, Spain, Italy, the Netherlands, and Germany (many with cool picture sleeves).
+You may also have some luck tracking down UK/Euro library titles, soundtracks, etc.